IvanBashkirov/bloccit/README.md

 # README

-## Bloccit: A Reddit replica made to learn web development
+## Siplit: A Reddit replica made to learn web development